magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/ttn.md

 ##### IoT Hub Downlink Data Converter
-For sending Downlink messages from Thingsboard to the device inside TTN, we need to define a Downlink Converter.
+For sending Downlink messages from IoT Hub to the device inside TTN, we need to define a Downlink Converter.
 In general, the output from the Downlink Converter should have the following structure:
 {% highlight json %}
 {